re4388/pyqt5_practice/README.md

       - DragDrop.py and its Ui file
   - backup folder is just like its name said
   - play-around-file folder is just like its name said
+  - You need to have [Calibre](https://calibre-ebook.com/) installed to use the e-pub to mobi converter.

 ## How to run the main project